barrykooij/related-posts-for-wp/readme.txt

 > [More information](https://www.relatedpostsforwp.com/features/?utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=after-features-info-link) | [Upgrade >>](https://www.relatedpostsforwp.com/upgrade-premium/?utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=after-features-purchase-link)

-= Related Posts for WordPress won't lag your server! = We don't think having related posts should slow down your website.
-That's why Related Posts for WordPress creates its own cache and does all the heavy lifting in the admin panel, keeping your website fast as it should be!
+= Related Posts for WordPress won't lag your server! = We believe having related posts shouldn't slow down your website.
+That's why Related Posts for WordPress creates its own cache and does all the heavy lifting in the admin panel, offering you quality related posts while keeping your website fast!

 = Automatically link posts to each other =
 After installing the plugin you will be taking to a wizard that will analyze your posts and link them to each other based on what we think is related.
 This means you can install Related Posts for WordPress on your website that has thousands of posts and create related connections on the fly, without any manual work!

 = Manually add, edit or remove =
 Everyone makes mistakes, so do we.
 That's why you can easily modify all automatically created related posts.
-Simply navigate to the post that has incorrect related posts attached to it, edit it and you're done.
+Simply navigate to the post that has incorrect related posts attached to it, select the correct related post and you're done.

 = WPML compatible =
 Related Posts for WordPress is fully compatible with WPML.
-You can automatically add manually link related posts in their own language.
+Related Posts for WordPress will find and link related posts per language you've setup in WPML.

 = Shortcode =
-Related Posts for WordPress has a shortcode allowing you to display related posts on any position within your content.
+Related Posts for WordPress has a related post shortcode allowing you to display related posts on any position within your content.

 = Widget =
-Related Posts for Wordpress has a widget allowing you to display related posts in any sidebar you'd like.
+Related Posts for Wordpress has a related post widget allowing you to display related posts in any sidebar you'd like.

 **More information**